zayyaniqbal/zayyaniqbal/README.md

-# Hi there 👋 I'm Mohammad Zayan
+# Hi there 👋 I'am Muhammad Zayan

 Welcome to my GitHub profile!
 I'm currently a student in **10th grade (Matriculation)**, majoring in **Computer Science**.
 I'm passionate about learning technology and building projects that help me grow as a developer.